 As Baha’is, “unity” is a word we use often.

 We’re fortunate to be protected by the Covenant from the sectarianism that has become synonymous with religion.
-We’re also fortunate to have access to verse after verse in the Writings which instruct us to eliminate every trace of prejudice from our hearts and show us what universal brotherhood and love looks like in practice.
+We’re also fortunate to have access to verse after verse in the Writings which instruct us to eliminate every trace of prejudice from our hearts and show us what universal brotherhood and love look like in practice.

 These experiences are all a beautiful and refreshing change of scenery from the disunity and conflict that is rife in our world.
 But what does unity really mean, beyond being simply the absence of conflict, hatred, divisiveness and prejudice?
 What will unity really look like when it illuminates relationships between people everywhere and sits at the heart of our societal structures?